-Our dedicated in-house Occupational Health (OH) team consisting of trained nurses and advisers who deal daily with case management and health surveillance, bespoke training, health information and advice to staff.
+Our dedicated in-house occupational health (OH) team of trained nurses and advisers deals daily with case management and health surveillance, bespoke training, health information and advice to staff.

-We are mindful that mental health is a huge concern both in the UK but more locally within the work place and we have taken the initiative to provide training in mental health awareness and management of stress to both managers and trade union representatives - supported by a mental health policy and procedural guidance to affirm this training.
+We are mindful that mental health is a huge concern both in the UK but more locally within the work place and we have taken the initiative to provide training in mental health awareness and management of stress to both managers and Trade Union representatives - supported by a mental health policy and procedural guidance to affirm this training.

-- During 2020, we trained upwards of 320 middle and senior managers, and trade union representatives in mental health awareness to act as mental health first aiders.
+- During 2020, we trained upwards of 320 middle and senior managers, and Trade Union representatives in mental health awareness to act as mental health first aiders.
 We have seen a measurable impact on absence figures through these initiatives.
-In the period from 1 January 2015 to 31 December 2019 our incidents and work days lost to mental health illness has increased year on year, and as a result of our initiatives and support for mental health the latest statistics for the period from 1 January 2020 to December 2021 shows a fall of over 16% of the total workforce for incidents of mental health in the previous 12 month period from 441 incidents in 2019 to 369 incidents in 2020, and an incident rate reduction from 6.72 incidents per 100 employees in 2019 to 5.6 incidents per 100 employees in 2020. - The Occupational Health team have a dedicated "switched onto health" page on the Company's SharePoint site and this provides a wealth of information, videos, podcasts etc. that support physical and mental health topics for our team members to access.
-Each month we focus on an area of wellbeing - e.g. diet and nutrition, working in the sun, or sleep and rest, as examples and we provide advice and information thorough our Occupational Health team, with communications through our SharePoint, office TV screens, occupational health notice boards and staff magazine. - In addition, we utilise resources aimed at keeping our team members well and at work including: - Our Employee Assistance Programme (EAP) provides confidential telephone and face to face counselling on a range of matters that may affect a team member either in their work or in personal life.
-The service is available to all team members 24/7 and is utilised by employees above industry benchmarks. - Cognitive behavioural therapy (CBT) to compliment the EAP for cases that are assessed as being suitable for this type of counselling. - Managed Back Care Programme which offers physiotherapy support for team members with muscular skeletal symptoms.
+In the period from 1 January 2015 to 31 December 2019 our incidents and work days lost to mental health illness has increased year-on-year, and as a result of our initiatives and support for mental health the latest statistics for the period from 1 January 2020 to December 2021 shows a fall of over 16% of the total workforce for incidents of mental health.
+In the previous 12 month period from 441 incidents in 2019 to 369 incidents in 2020, and an incident rate reduction from 6.72 incidents per 100 employees in 2019 to 5.6 incidents per 100 employees in 2020. - The occupational health team has a dedicated 'switched onto health' page on the company's SharePoint site and this provides a wealth of information, videos, podcasts etc. that support physical and mental health topics for our team members to access.
+Each month we focus on an area of wellbeing - e.g. diet and nutrition, working in the sun, or sleep and rest, as examples and we provide advice and information thorough our occupational health team, with communications through our SharePoint, office TV screens, occupational health notice boards and staff magazine. - In addition, we utilise resources aimed at keeping our team members well and at work including: - Our Employee Assistance Programme (EAP) which provides confidential telephone and face to face counselling on a range of matters that may affect a team member either in their work or personal life.
+The service is available to all team members 24/7 and is utilised by employees above industry benchmarks. - Cognitive Behavioural Therapy (CBT) to complement the EAP for cases that are assessed as being suitable for this type of counselling. - Managed Back Care Programme which offers physiotherapy support for team members with muscular skeletal symptoms.

-Whilst we recognise it is inevitable that team members will be absent from time to time, these support initiatives help us to keep absence due to sickness below our target of 4 days per employee per year.
+Whilst we recognise it is inevitable that team members will be absent from time to time, these support initiatives help us to keep absence due to sickness below our target of four days per employee per year.

-RIIO-ED1 Summary
+RIIO-ED1 summary

-In reviewing our workforce resilience performance so far in RIIO-ED1, we undertook a range of initiatives to build on and enhance an already well-functioning team.
+In reviewing our workforce resilience performance so far in RIIO-ED1, we undertook a range of initiatives to build on and enhance an already well functioning team.
 We took a holistic view of how we were operating and sought to assess and improve on how we were carrying out these activities and how we could better them in light of a changing industry.
-In assessing our performance we achieved successes as follows:
+In assessing our performance we achieved the following successes: